 Pavan Rajurkar: To say the least, it was a very satisfying, delightful experience.
 The requirement was to create 12 illustrations for the new digital campaign and the brief was to show how music is omnipresent in our day-to-day life.
 We listen to music while cooking, dancing, in the gym, or even when just spending some quality time.

-This got us started with identifying a set of relatable situations which we all experience every day.
+This got us started by identifying a set of relatable situations which we all experience every day.
 While we adhered to the existing Spotify brand guidelines, we aimed at a minimalistic style of illustrations focusing on the brand colors.
 Not to mention, creating stories with their talented team and cracking a simple effective style was a fun process.

 What were the important elements that you took into consideration when you designed for the National Geographic Planet or Plastic campaign?
 Can you also elaborate more on your experience working on this project?

 Pavan Rajurkar: This project gave me a free hand up to an extent since it came with an open brief.
 All the artists who were working on it had kept in mind the current scenario in the country and also our personal experiences related to the subject.
-After ideation and streamlining the thoughts with Vinay Gadekar (my friend), I worked on this idea which is about the contradiction in our words and actions when it comes to our attitude towards nature.
+After ideation and streamlining the thoughts with Vinay Gadekar (my friend), I worked on this idea which is about the contradiction in our words and actions when it comes to our attitude toward nature.